 New era: Audi Hungaria starts series production of electric motors

-In the picture: A finished electric motor
+In the picture: driverless transport vehicle with a finished electric motor

 The indicated consumption and emissions values were determined according to the legally specified measuring methods.
 The WLTP test cycle completely replaced the NEDC on January 1, 2022, which means that no NEDC figures are available for vehicles with new type approvals from after this date.